Speech Production

 PhDPost-doctoral Fellow

-Nevena is a post-doctoral fellow in the Speech Production Lab as part of the Department of Speech-Language Pathology at the University of Toronto.
-She completed her PhD in Biomedical Engineering at the University of Toronto and a clinical research fellowship in Neuroengineering at the University of Miami.
+Nevena is a post-doctoral fellow in the Speech Production Lab.
+She is an Engineer and has completed her PhD in Biomedical Engineering at the University of Toronto.
 Her research focuses on applied multimodal machine learning methods for digital biomarker development in neurodegenerative diseases.

 Jennifer Soriano